hidayahrr/hidayahrr/README.md

 😃 My name is Hidayah Rizki Ramadhan, a Senior Automation Engineer and an aspiring Data Engineer with extensive experience in various companies such as Titipaja, CIFOR, Wagely, and Coda.

 🎓 I earned my Bachelor's Degree in Business Management at Institut Teknologi Bandung.
-Although my background is in business, I am excited to learn other more technical fields such as business intelligence and data engineering.
+Although my background is in business, I am excited to learn other more technical fields such as business analytics, automation, and data engineering.

 👨‍💻 Currently, I work full-time as a Senior Automation Engineer at Coda.
 I am open to various freelancing opportunities to practice my skills and build my portfolio during my free time.